Mark Halstead: Torquay United

 Halstead was announced as a new signing for Torquay United under manager Gary Johnson on 19 July 2021.

 Part-time football

-Halstead signed for Widnes for the 2024/25 season in the Northern Premier League West Division, making 47 appearances and keeping 23 clean sheets, as well as winning their Supporters' Player of the Season award and featuring in the league's 2024/25 Team of the Season.
-Following Widnes' withdrawal from the league after winning the title, he signed for Radcliffe for 2025/26.
+Halstead signed for Widnes for the 2024–25 season in the Northern Premier League West Division, making 47 appearances and keeping 23 clean sheets, as well as winning their Supporters' Player of the Season award and featuring in the league's 2024–25 Team of the Season.
+Following Widnes' withdrawal from the league after winning the title, he signed for Radcliffe for 2025–26.

+Colwyn Bay

+In June 2026 he moved to the Welsh league system signing for Cymru Premier club Colwyn Bay.